wp-plugins/ctabs/readme.txt

 == Upgrade Notice ==

-= 1.2.2 =
+= 1.3 =
-* Fixed - Issue causing jQuery conflict and tabs to show but not switch.
+* Added - No Cache for issues with ie8 switching between tabs.